Is it safe to shower during a thunderstorm?

-Lightning can travel through plumbing, the Centers for Disease Control and Prevention says.
+Lightning can travel through plumbing, according to the U.S. Centers for Disease Control and Prevention.

 It’s not just showers that should be avoided, but all activities that use water from the home’s pipes, including bathing, washing dishes and washing hands.